justinwinslow/JWin-s-Boilerplate/README.md

 #####Others:
 Use your favorite package manager to install nodejs and npm.
 Then run `npm install` and and `bower install`.

-#####jam.js:
-The jam.js scaffolding is still in place and you can utilize jam by running `jam install` instead of `bower install`.
-The index and init scripts have sibling files with "_jam" appended to the file name.
-This will likely not be a part of this repository for long as new feature demonstrations are added.

 #### Running the Server

 From the project root run `node server.js`.
 The server is just a pass through right now.
 There is no error handling or any other smarts at all.
 The port is set to 5000 by default.